 Getting Your Lawn Mower Ready To Go

-If you’ve looked down lately chances are you’ve noticed your grass is starting to grow.
-This means that your lawn will soon need mowing.
+If you’ve looked down lately chances are you’ve noticed your grass is starting to grow and you’ll need to begin regular lawn mowing service.
+This means that your lawn will soon need mowing and your season of lawn care has begun.

 Getting your lawnmower ready will help keep you prepared to get to work when the time is right.

-This is a simple checklist for mower maintenance you ought to consider.
+This is a simple lawn care checklist for mower maintenance you ought to consider.

 1) Time For a Tuneup